nolanlawson/optimize-js/README.md

 ----

 Modern JavaScript engines like V8, Chakra, and SpiderMonkey have a heuristic where they pre-parse functions before doing a full parse.
-This pre-parse merely checks for syntax errors while avoiding the cost of a full expensive parse (binding all variables, JITing, etc.).
-This heuristic is based on the assumption that most JavaScript functions are never executed, or aren't immediately executed, meaning that the preparse avoids a slow startup time.
+This pre-parse step merely checks for syntax errors while avoiding the cost of a full parse (binding all variables, JITing, etc.).
+This heuristic is based on the assumption that most JavaScript functions are never executed, or aren't immediately executed, meaning that the pre-parse avoids a slow startup time.

 Unfortunately this assumption breaks down in the case of immediately-invoked function expressions (IIFEs), such as these: